marcdhi/harveeco/Firmware/readme.md

 ## About The Code
 `NodeMCUStandalone.ino`

-The Code revoles around the WiFi capabalities of the `ESP8266 module`.
+The Code revolves around the WiFi capabilities of the `ESP8266 module`.
 The module serves as a client and `POST`s data to a backend server.

 Data is gathered from the following Sensors:
-- BMP280 - Atmospheric Pressure, Temperature and Altitide
+- BMP280 - Atmospheric Pressure, Temperature and Altitude
-- MAX30100 - Heart Rate (**Note:** This reading is not currently used for any computation - couldn't be implemented due to tiem constraints)
+- MAX30100 - Heart Rate (**Note:** This reading is not currently used for any computation - couldn't be implemented due to time constraints)
 - Soil Moisture Sensor - A value corresponding to soil moisture

-The interaction between ESP8266, BMP280 and MAX30100 is facilitated by `I2C communication` protocol which also provies a scope for further expansion in the diversity and number of sensor interactions
+The interaction between ESP8266, BMP280, and MAX30100 is facilitated by the `I2C communication` protocol which also provides a scope for further expansion in the diversity and number of sensor interactions

-The code also features a control logic for the 16x2 LDC display which provides the user with the values being transmitted to the backend server and also other useful data
+The code also features a control logic for the 16x2 LDC display which provides the user with the values being transmitted to the backend server and other useful data
 ### Built With
 The following components and technologies were used:
 - ESP8266 module